bontchev/wlscrape/README.md

 ##Introduction

 [Wikileaks](https://www.wikileaks.org) has released a large set of e-mails leaked from the Turkish party AKP.
 Unfortunately, no processing of any kind has been performed on these e-mails - they are just a raw dump.
 Since many of the AKP members have been recipients of malware sent by e-mail (most likely random spam but could have also been targeted attacks), the received malware in the e-mails is also present in the dump.
-As a result, the Wikileaks site is hosting malware, which leads to various sites like Google and Facebook blocking it.
-For the record, I consider this to be extremely irresponsible on the part of Wikileaks.
+As a result, the Wikileaks site is hosting malware.
+For the record, I consider this to be extremely irresponsible from the part of Wikileaks.
 Malware distribution is __not__ "journalism" by _any_ definition of the term.

 This script was written for the purpose of getting information about the attached files with suspicious extensions, so that they could be scanned - either by downloading them and scanning them locally, or by obtaining their MD5 hashes and submitting those to [VirusTotal](https://www.virustotal.com/).

 ##Installation

-The script depends on the several Python modules (it should work both in Python 2.6+ and 3.x), which are not part of the default installation, so they have to be installed before the script is able to run.
+The script should work both in Python 2.6+ and 3.x, although I've been using it only with Python 2.7.6.
+It depends on the several Python modules, which are not part of the default installation, so they have to be installed before the script is able to run.
 They can all be installed via the command

 	pip install module_name